sci-wms/sci-wms/README.md

 gunicorn settings.

 Can also be run with mod_wsgi in Apache.
-I prefer to proxypass in Apache to the gunicorn server because I think its better setup to handle the kinds of requests the server sees.
+I prefer to proxypass in Apache or nginx to the gunicorn server because I think its better setup to handle the kinds of requests the server sees.